karstenw/linguistics/README.md

 import linguistics
 ```

-After the linguistics import the submodules pattern, wn,nltk & textblob can be accessed with `linguistics.nltk` or `import nltk`.
+After the linguistics import the submodules pattern, wn,nltk & textblob can be accessed with  `import pattern`, `import nltk`, `import wn`, `import textblob`.